Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     By default, Protobuf messages [are not delimited](https://protobuf.dev/programming-guides/techniques/#streaming), so if you write multiple messages to the same file / socket / byte stream, you need to add some kind of delimiter between them.
 Jelly uses the convention already implemented in some protobuf libraries of prepending a varint before the message, to specify the length of the message.

 A byte stream (or file) in the delimited variant MUST consist of a series of delimited `RdfStreamFrame` messages.
-A delimited message is a message that has a varint prepended before it, specifying the length of the message in bytes.
+A delimited message is a message that has a Protobuf varint prepended before it, specifying the length of the message in bytes.

-Implementing the delimited variant is OPTIONAL.

 ### Delimited variant implementations